ArnaudHemmerle/xrr_trough/README.md

 ### First scan of the experiment
 - Select and treat the first XRR scan (careful, not the direct)
-- Fill in ROI x0/y0/sizex/sizey
+- Fill in ROI x0/y0/sizex/sizey/dy
-- Check the result with the button ```Show ROI```.
+- Check the result with the button ```Show Full Scan```.
 Verify that the ROI is long enough to contain all the reflected beams (if the beam moves a bit)
 - Fill m4pitch0 and wavelength
 - If there is no direct scan, force the value of the direct (for normalization)
 - If there is a direct scan, select it.
 Check that the ROI is long enough to contain the direct by clicking on ```Show ROI Direct```
-- No need to plot gains, but better to plot m4pitch and qz
 - Click on ```Extract & Plot XRR```

 ### Next scans